 Starting a business comes with risk.
-From an operations perspective, a co-op is not much different than any other type of business; however, as an incorporated entity, a co-operative can be more complex depending on its size and mandate.
-Finding the right insurance provider and plans to protect the business and its people will help guard against unexpected incidents and give the co-op’s board and management some peace of mind.
+From an operations perspective, a co-op is not much different than any other type of business.
+However, as an incorporated entity, a co-operative can be more complex depending on its size and mandate.
+Finding the right co-operative insurance provider and plans to protect the business and its people will help guard against unexpected incidents and give the co-op’s board and management some peace of mind.

-It’s important to figure out what kind of insurance the co-op needs.
+It’s important to figure out what kind of co-operative insurance your business needs.
 In some cases, a co-op may require a specific kind of insurance policy.
 Housing co-ops, for example, maintain insurance policies that cover the buildings, machinery, and common areas owned by the co-op.
 Working with an insurance broker to figure out what type of insurance you need is often a wise decision.

 Buying insurance to cover damages to the co-op’s property minimizes unexpected replacement costs and limits the impact incidents have on the co-op.
 Here are some insurance options that cover damages to a co-op’s assets: